 June started well with a walk along the Cumbria Way through Langstrath on my way from Borrowdale into Great Langdale.
 Though I had glimpsed the Langdale Pikes from afar, this was to be my first visit to Great Langdale and, though cloud got to obscure the sun as the day wore on, a return to these wondrous parts remains in order.
 A primarily social visit to Ireland followed with my only snatching short strolls on a visit to Killarney on a damp day.
 Nevertheless, the sight of Torc waterfall retained its appeal and I was sorely tempted by the idea of going further along the Kerry Way.

-It’s the sort of one where I might have been off somewhere braving the threat of showers.
+It’s the sort of time when I might have been off somewhere, braving the threat of showers.
 However, a bout of flu picked up last weekend in Ireland has meant that staying at home has been the most sensible option.
 Still, getting grounded with sunny skies outside does wonders for the outdoors enthusiasm, never a bad thing.
-For one thing, it allows ideas for excursions to foment and the same could be said for that weekend in Ireland.
+For one thing, it allows ideas for excursions to foment, and the same could be said for that weekend in Ireland.

-This part of Kerry plays host to a goodly amount of quality hill country and there’s a very tempting long distance trail that threads its way though a lot of it: the Kerry Way.
+This part of Kerry plays host to a goodly amount of quality hill country, and there’s a very tempting long-distance trail that threads its way though a lot of it: the Kerry Way.
 As it happened, my short walk wandered along part of the said trail as I plied my way from Muckross House to Torc Waterfall and back again.
-The day was a grey one, damp at times, but the scenery was nonetheless wonderful; if we had the weather of preceding and subsequent days, then the appearance of the surrounding landscape would have been next to peerless.
-I had to leave the tempting track of the old Kenmare road after me or those with me might have been wondering what happened to me on my brief escape.
-The wander was a good taster and I must sort out that proper Irish hillwalking trip…
+The day was a grey one, damp at times, but the scenery was nonetheless wonderful; if we had the weather of the preceding and subsequent days, then the appearance of the surrounding landscape would have been next to peerless.
+I had to leave the tempting track of the old Kenmare road after me, or those with me might have been wondering what happened to me on my brief escape.
+The amble was a good taster, and I must sort out that proper Irish hillwalking trip…